cncf/devstats.archive/README.md

 - org (if given and non empty '' then only return JSONs matching given org).
 You can also provide a comma separated list of orgs here: 'org1,org2,org3'.
 - repo (if given and non empty '' then only return JSONs matching given repo).
 You can also provide a comma separated list of repos here: 'repo1,repo2'.

+Org/Repo filtering:
-You can filter only by org by passing for example 'kubernetes' for org and '' for repo or skipping repo.
+- You can filter only by org by passing for example 'kubernetes' for org and '' for repo or skipping repo.
-You can filter only by repo, You need to pass '' as org and then repo name.
+- You can filter only by repo, You need to pass '' as org and then repo name.
-You can return all JSONs by skipping both params.
+- You can return all JSONs by skipping both params.
-You can provide both to observe only events from given org/repo.
+- You can provide both to observe only events from given org/repo.

 # Configuration